-Todays post is from our SafeSourcing Archives.
+Today’s post is from our SafeSourcing Archives

-For more information on how SafeSourcing can assist your team with this process or on our Risk Free trial program, please contact a SafeSourcing Customer Service Representative.
+Please leave a comment or for more information on how SafeSourcing can assist your team with your procurement process or on our “Risk Free” trial program, please contact a SafeSourcing Customer Service Representative.
 We have an entire customer services team waiting to assist you today.